2b2a2t2/SC01_BASE_AS5600/README.md

 Pull requests are welcome.
-i´m not a coder IRL so everything in this repo is mainly (subscription free) AI slop and an insane amount of testing and debugging. what do you use and what do you want ?
+i´m not a coder IRL so everything in this repo is mainly (subscription free) AI slop and an insane amount of testing and debugging.

+what do you use, what do you need and what do you want ?
 Ideas, improvements, and feature requests are encouraged. monsieurgrosconnard(at)gmail.com
 ---